What to do in an electrical emergency

 OR fill out our Electrical incident form.

-- Click on the Download button to open the form
+- Click on the Download button to open the form.

-- Fill in the fields
+- Fill in each field.

-- Save the completed form to your computer
+- Save the completed form to your computer.

 Electricity supply companies